parallelvirtualcluster/docs/docs/architecture/fencing.md

 ## Valid Fencing Conditions

-The conditions in which a node can be successfully fenced are limited, and thus, autorecovery is limited only to those situations where a fence can succeed.
+The conditions in which a node can be successfully fenced are limited, and thus, auto-recovery is limited only to those situations where a fence can succeed.
 In short, any situation whereby a node's OS is not responding normally, but its IPMI interface is still up and available, should succeed in a fence; in contrast, those where the IPMI interface is also unavailable will fail.

-The following table covers some common scenarios, and whether fencing (and subsequent automatic recovery) can be exepected to occur.
+The following table covers some common scenarios, and whether fencing (and subsequent automatic recovery) can be expected to occur.

 | Situation | Fence? | Notes |
 | --------- | --------------------- | ----- |